-Subsistence/Native Harvest Information
+Alaska Native Subsistence/Harvest Information

 Alaska Natives residing on the Pribilof Islands are allowed an annual subsistence harvest of northern fur seals, with a 3-year take range based on historic local needs.
 Typically, only juvenile males are taken in the subsistence harvest, which results in a much smaller impact on population growth than a harvest that includes females.
 However, accidental harvesting of females and adult males does occur.
-Of the 331 fur seals taken for subsistence on St. Paul in 2008, 328 were sub-adult males and 3 were females (Zavadil 2008).
 A total of 113 sub-adult males and one female were harvested on St. George in 2009 (Lekanof 2009).
 Only juvenile males were harvested in 2010; no females were reported as accidentally killed.
 A single female was killed during the harvest on St. Paul in 2011 (Lestenkof et al. 2011).
-Between 2008 and 2012, there was an annual average of 461 seals harvested per year in the subsistence harvest (Table 4).
+One female was killed on St. George Island in 2012 (Lekanof 2013) and three females were killed on St. Paul Island in 2013 (Lestenkof et al. 2014).
+Between 2009 and 2013, there was an annual average of 432 seals harvested in the subsistence harvest (Table 4).